Logbook Search Service (ARIEL)#

 osprey ariel search "What happened with the RF cavity?"

 Ask the Osprey agent.
-The logbook search MCP tool connects Claude Code with the ARIEL search service, so it can combine logbook results with other context.
+The logbook-search MCP tools connect the agent to the ARIEL search service, so it can combine logbook results with other context.

 osprey claude chat